pfsense/docs/source/packages/haproxy-package.rst

    boxes.
 -  An overhaul of the package to fully utilize HAProxy's capabilities.
    It would be difficult to simply add in tabs for the other sections due to internal naming.
-In the package, the “frontends” set up in the Frontends tab are referred to in the configuration as backends.
+In the package, the "frontends" set up in the Frontends tab are referred to in the configuration as backends.
    Including full support for frontends, backends, and listen sections would make it possible to use a lot more advanced features even